fangedscorpion/CS4341_CWJG/Assignment2/README.txt

 To run:

 $python ga.py filename.txt puzzleNum secondsToRun
+For puzzle 3, it is suggested to let the function run for at least 30 seconds.
+Less time than that and it will arrive at an answer, but not as good of an answer as it could.

+The mutation rate and population size are in ga.py on lines {21, 22}, respectively

 In the file ga.py, there is a variable "debug_mode" on line 6.
 When debug_mode is set to 0, there will be no additional print statements.